 You can find taxis parked immediately upon exiting the airport, and the major taxi stands in the center of Split at Prokurative, Terminal F, the main Split bus station, and Prima 3 by HNK.

-Firstly, the good news – parking at the airport in Split is free!
-At least for now, while work is ongoing on the new terminal.
-It is scheduled to open in July 2019, after which normal prices will apply.
-These include a free 15 minutes to drop off your loved one, followed by 20 kuna an hour for the first few hours.
+Ever since the completion of the new terminal of the Split Airport in July of 2019, the normal prices for parking started applying.
+These include a free 15 minutes to drop off your loved one (you’re not allowed to leave your car), followed by 20 kuna an hour for the every next hour of parking started.
 For a full breakdown of parking prices, check the airport parking page.